jobiqo/gdpr_export/README.md

 This module allows a user to export all his data, so that your site is compatible with the General Data Protection Regulation (Art.
 15 & 20).

-It comes with some usefull defaults, but if a site is using additional fields or entities, which save user data, you'll have to implement additional code to export it.
-See gdpr_export.api.php for more information on that.

 ## Setup

 The module requires the [Entity API](https://www.drupal.org/project/entity)